Kishore Mahbubani: Academic career

 Mahbubani's academic career began when he was appointed as the Dean of the Lee Kuan Yew School of Public Policy, National University of Singapore.
 He is also a Professor in the Practice of Public Policy.
 In 2017, he stepped down as Dean.
 His term as Dean was also marked by controversies, most notably when one of the school's senior academics, Dr Huang Jing, was identified as "an agent of influence of a foreign country" by the Government and expelled.

 Several months prior to his resignation, he also drew criticism from Law Minister K Shanmugam and senior diplomats including Ambassador at Large Bilahari Kausikan for one of his commentaries that was published in the Straits Times.

 In addition, he was a fellow at the Center for International Affairs at Harvard University in 1991–92.
 He currently also serves on the board of the International Advisory Council at Bocconi.

 In October 2024, African School of Governance Foundation (ASGF) appointed him a member of the Governing Board of the newly established African School of Governance (ASG) based in Kigali, Rwanda.

 Author

-Mahbubani is best known outside Singapore for his books Can Asians Think?, Beyond The Age of Innocence: Rebuilding Trust between America and the World, and The New Asian Hemisphere: The Irresistible Shift of Global Power to the East.
-His latest book, Has China Won?, was published in 2020.
+Mahbubani is best known outside Singapore for his books Can Asians Think?, Beyond The Age of Innocence: Rebuilding Trust between America and the World, The New Asian Hemisphere: The Irresistible Shift of Global Power to the East and Has China Won?.
+His latest book, Living the Asian Century: An Undiplomatic Memoir, was published in 2024.

 His articles have appeared in newspapers such as Foreign Affairs, Foreign Policy, the Washington Quarterly, Survival, American Interest, the National Interest, Time, Newsweek, the Financial Times and the New York Times.
 Mahbubani also writes regularly for Singapore's The Straits Times.
 In the lead up to Singapore's 50th anniversary of independence, he began a series on "big ideas" that he hoped would help Singapore succeed in the following half-century.